The Alchemist's Lair

 #5 Write something different

 If you’re stuck on business writing, try something different.
-Find a few writing prompts that inspire you, and craft a short story or two.
+Tickle your brain with inspiring writing prompts, and craft a short story or two.
 Maybe it won't be Pulitzer material, but you might come up with an idiom, a joke or else you can use to reinvigorate your "must do" pieces.

 #6 Chunk it